The components of general anaesthesia (hypnosis, analgesia, muscle relaxation)

 Big picture: what “general anaesthesia” aims to achieve

-• General anaesthesia is not one drug or one effect: it is a controlled state combining (1) hypnosis (unconsciousness), (2) analgesia (pain control), and sometimes (3) muscle relaxation (to facilitate surgery/airway management).
+• General anaesthesia is not one drug or one effect: it is a controlled state combining

-• Different operations need different “mixes”: e.g. a short, superficial procedure may need hypnosis + analgesia only; abdominal surgery often needs all three.
+• A short, superficial procedure may need hypnosis + analgesia only

-• Your priorities are always: oxygenation, ventilation, circulation, and then depth/comfort/operating conditions.
+• Your priorities are always:

 Component 1: Hypnosis (unconsciousness / amnesia)

-• Definition: reduced awareness and memory of events; patient is not responsive to verbal command.
+• Definition: reduced awareness and memory of events, patient is not responsive to verbal command.

-• Common ways to provide it: IV induction agents (e.g. propofol) and/or inhalational agents (e.g. sevoflurane) for maintenance.
+• Common ways to provide it:

-• What you may see if hypnosis is inadequate: movement, coughing/bucking, tearing, sweating, tachycardia, hypertension (but note these can also be pain or light analgesia).
+• Movement, coughing/bucking, tearing, sweating, tachycardia, hypertension (but note these can also be pain or light analgesia).

-• What you may see if hypnosis is excessive: hypotension, bradycardia, delayed emergence, reduced respiratory drive (especially with IV agents/opioids).
+• Hypotension, bradycardia, delayed emergence, reduced respiratory drive (especially with IV agents/opioids).

-• Practical tip: treat the cause—if the patient is moving during surgery, consider whether it is pain (analgesia), inadequate hypnosis, or lack of muscle relaxation.
+• Practical tip: treat the cause – if the patient is moving during surgery, consider whether it is pain (analgesia), inadequate hypnosis, or lack of muscle relaxation.

 Component 2: Analgesia (pain control)